Christian-Iyke/DAP-TRIANEE-STORY-ASOGWA_IKECHUKWU_CHRISTIAN/README.md

 # DAP-Trainee-Story
 # 📈🧪 Data Analytics Program 🧠📊 : Story of *Asogwa, Ikechukwu Christian*
-Here is the place to tell the story of your experience of the Data Analytics Program.

 **Instruction**: Fork the repo, name it `DAP-Trainee-Story_<your-username>`, fill and embellish this Readme file. *Remove this instruction when you are done.*